Sports, activities and recreation

 Hours: 10:00 - 20:00 (May to September)

 With over 200 ski resorts with 100km of the city, Geneva is arguably the greatest skiing hub in the world.
-The Gare Routiere Bus Station offers daily round trips, including lift tickets, to top ski destinations including Chamonix, Clusaz, Avoriaz, Diablerets, Les Gets, Les Houches, Flaine, Grand Bornand and Contamines.
-Check www.gare-routiere.ch for reservations and departure times.
+The Gare Routiere Bus Station offers daily round trips, including lift tickets, to top ski destinations including Chamonix, Clusaz, Avoriaz, Diablerets, Verbier, Les Gets, Les Houches, Flaine, Grand Bornand and Contamines.
+Check Gare Routiere departure times.
 There are also a number of ski clubs in Geneva that organize regular outings for all experience levels.
 Check with the Ski Club of Geneva (www.skiclubgeneve.ch) for the latest news and information.

 Rafting and Kayaking